 Weak Copyleft

-Description: Mozilla Public License 1.1 is a weak copyleft licence, where copyleft is applying at the file level, with some complex restrictions that make it incompatible with GNU GPL.
+Description: Mozilla Public License 1.1 is a weak copyleft licence where copyleft applies at the file level, with some complex restrictions that make it incompatible with GNU GPL.
 A module covered by GPL and a module covered by MPL cannot legally be linked together, although the MPL may include an option to choose another licence.

 Requirements: The source code should include the original copyright notice and licence text.
 It should include notices of significant changes, including dates.
 When distributing combined work, you must disclose the affected source code under the same licence.

-Compatibility, linking and mixing: The MPL 1.1 is not compatible with the entire GPL family, including LGPL and AGPL licences.
-However, code under Mozilla 1.1 licence can include code under Apache 2.0, MIT and BSD (2- and 3-clause) licences.
+Compatibility, linking and mixing: MPL 1.1 is not compatible with the entire GPL family, including LGPL and AGPL licences.
+However, code under the Mozilla 1.1 licence can include code under Apache 2.0, MIT and BSD (2- and 3-clause) licences.
 It is linking-permissive.

-Patent rights: The MPL 1.1 includes specific provisions related to patents.
+Patent rights: MPL 1.1 includes specific provisions related to patents.

 MPL-2.0